apache/dubbo-go-pixiu/README.md

 ![](https://dubbo-go-pixiu.github.io/img/pixiu-dubbo-ecosystem.png)

-It is an open source Dubbo ecosystem API gateway and language solution for accessing dubbo clusters.
-As an API gateway, Pixiu can receive external network requests, convert them into dubbo and other protocol requests, and forward them to the back cluster; as a sidecar, Pixiu expects to register to the Dubbo cluster instead of the proxy service, allowing multilingual services to access the Dubbo cluster to provide faster solution.
+It is an open source Dubbo ecosystem API gateway, and also a sidecar to let other compute language program access the dubbo clusters by HTTP/gRPC protocol.

 ## Quick Start